memser-spaceport/pln-events/content/events/plColoCowork2024.md

 ---
 eventName: "PL Colo(rado) Cowork"
 eventDescription: "A hub for connecting with fellow builders who, like you, are passionate about bringing ideas to life.
 PL is getting ready to unveil a pop-up co-working space, paired with discounted hotel rooms that you can self-book.
-For those keen on joining, explore the array of accommodation options available and complete the form linked below."
+For those keen on joining, explore the array of accommodation options available and complete the form linked on the website."
 eventTopic:
   - "Co-working"
 eventType: "Conference"